-- 4. Redirect clients to send logs to the new node or change the IP of the new node to that of the old node. - Note that if multiple NLS machines have the same IP then there will be a conflict and clients may not be able to send to the correct machine.
-It's important to do this step quickly and move to the next step to try and avoid data loss. - 5.
-Take the old node offline.
+- 5. Take the old node offline.
 Usually this can be done by shutting down the system from the command line or disabling the network interface. - If you are migrating from one single instance of NLS to another single instance, the status will go from Green to Yellow or Red, but eventually end up with a Yellow status.
-This Yellow status is expected when an NLS node is not clustered. - If this is a Log Server cluster, the status will go from Green to Yellow or Red, but eventually show a Green status to show the database has been distributed amongst the nodes in the cluster. - 6.
-Remove the old node from the cluster with the steps outlined in the Removing an Instance from a Cluster guide.
+This Yellow status is expected when an NLS node is not clustered. - If this is a NLS cluster, the status will go from Green to Yellow or Red, but eventually show a Green status to show the database has been distributed amongst the nodes in the cluster. - 6.
+Remove the old node from cluster_hosts and the web interface.
+See the "Update Configuration file" and "Delete removed instance" sections of Removing an instance from a cluster.